February 11, 2025

 No doubt, you've read our 21-step checklist and realise there are a few key points to consider before deciding where to place the granny flat.
 If you want to get ahead of the game, here’s the secret to our desktop assessments, which will bring you up to speed quickly.

 The first thing we check when researching a property is the location of all services (sewer, stormwater, etc.), as this determines where we can and cannot place the granny flat.
-If you're interested in researching this yourself,
+If you're interested in researching this yourself, here's the link (for Gold Coast residents).

 Next, especially for acreage or rural properties, we examine potential bushfire zones.
-By accessing the
+By accessing the State Planning Mapping

 and selecting ‘Safety and Resilience to Hazards’ > ‘Bushfire Prone Area,’ the results will show the potential impact zones.
 While most properties on the Gold Coast won’t have a bushfire rating, due diligence is key.
 If your property has a bushfire (BAL) rating, we build according to the legislative requirements.

-City Plan, we can determine the zoning for your property.
+Finally, by checking the City Plan, we can determine the zoning for your property.
 It also indicates the approval type and reports required for approval, as well as the allowable footprint for the build on your property.

 After completing this research, a site visit is the next step to apply our findings.
 A detailed quote follows, but not before these steps are completed.